ChrisE-UoN/PX4-Micro-Quad/README.md

 Programming of the STM32 will be done with the use of pogo-pins, as the pads on the PCB are low profile and light (two essential qualities of micro-quad avionics).

-I will upload everything to this git repository - https://github.com/ChrisE-UoN/PX4-Micro-Quad

 I am still working on these designs and any feedback (or the pointing out of obvious flaws) is greatly appreciated.

 P.S.
-The data sheet says that programming to System Memory is done through USART1 however it also suggests that JTAG/SWD programming is possible.
+The data sheet ( http://www.farnell.com/datasheets/1952113.pdf ) says that programming to System Memory is done through USART1 however it also suggests that JTAG/SWD programming is possible.
 Ideally, as I'm familiar with JTAG, I'd like to opt for the pogo-pins programming method.